Skip to main content

 • Minimum breaks one or more thresholds defining how many minutes of break are mandatory from which working time (e.g. from 6 hours: 30 minutes)

-• Core working time a time window in which the automatic break applies; outside the window no automatic deduction occurs
+• Core working time a time window in which presence is expected.
+It does not control the break deduction but flags insufficient presence

 Create or change a break regulation

-Via the button New break regulation a dialog opens in which you store the following fields.
+Via the button Create new work break regulation a dialog opens in which you store the following fields.
 For existing regulations you open the same dialog via Change break regulation and update the values from a new start date:

 • Valid from start date from which the definition takes effect (earliest on the following day, because existing bookings up to today have already been calculated according to the old rule)

-• Warn on non-observed breaks checkbox; shows the employee a warning during recording if the booking does not match the break rule
+• When the work break regulation is not followed (in terms of maximum working time, minimum breaks, core working hours), the user receives a warning directly when recording times checkbox, shows the employee a warning during recording if the booking does not match the break rule

 • Calculation method for missing breaks selection between multiple methods for how ZEP distributes and deducts missing minimum breaks across the working day

-• Minimum length of a break under the break regulation minute value from which a recorded break counts for the break regulation (e.g. at least 15 minutes, so that a 5-minute break is not counted)
+• Minimum length of a break under the break regulation minute value from which a recorded break counts for the break regulation (e.g. at least 15 minutes, so that a 5-minute break is not counted).
+Background: work interruptions under 15 minutes are not considered a rest break under the German Working Hours Act (§ 4 ArbZG) and count as working time.
+However, ZEP also allows shorter values.

 • Remark free text for documentation, e.g. for the collective-agreement basis or exceptions